RedHatInsights/insights-client/README.md

 ## Phases

 The Insights Client runs in four phases.
-They are modularized, so if one of them crashes due to a bad egg, the proces can be resumed at that phase using the egg that's next in the priority list.
+They are modularized, so if one of them crashes due to a bad egg, the process can be resumed at that phase using the egg that's next in the priority list.

    1. **Pre-Update**
    Execute any flags that exit immediately (except `--status` and `--unregister`).